tytydraco/yessleep/out/My_husband_wont_leave_my_side.md

 “There are rituals associated with puppetry, you know!” he yelled after me.
 “Honeycakes, we’re in the middle of one right now.
 The human body is another kind of puppet, right?
 It can also be a membranophone instrument, with its skin stretched tight over bone and viscera.
 Because it’s able to do both, the human body is a better conductor than wood, baby.
 I’ve been poundin’ you out a song and dancin’ you a jig.
 You won’t throw *me* into the garbage!
 I’m never gonna leave your side.”

 Now I am locked inside our bedroom.
 My fingers have been slow to type.
-It’s as though something is off with my circulation.
+It’s as though something is off about my circulation.
 I can’t shake the feeling that my husband, or whatever controls him, [is inside this room with me.](https://www.reddit.com/r/Rick_the_Intern/comments/v73xia/facilities_update/)

 &#x200B;